As a grant beneficiary you will need to submit your SASSA black card application as it will be the SASSA Gold Card replacement.

 It’s very important to do a SASSA status check for R350 payment every month to verify that you still qualify for the SRD grant payment

-Get your SASSA 350 appeal approved, by following this step-by-step guide.
+How to appeal for R350 and get approved, by following this step-by-step guide.

-Furthermore, it’s easy to submit your SRD appeal and get approved to start receiving your R350 grant payments.
+Furthermore, it’s easy to submit your SASSA 350 appeal and get approved to start receiving your R350 grant payments.

 Furthermore, the SASSA appeal process exists to allow you to plead your case and potentially secure your SRD grant payments.